byu-cpe/ecen520_student/ddr/ip/ip.md

 ### Running the Design

 After generating the bitfile, program the Nexys4 DDR board with the bitfile.
-Run the design and make sure the calibration LED lights up indicating that the DDR controller has been properly calibrated.
+Run the design and make sure the calibration LED lights up (LED 0) indicating that the DDR controller has been properly calibrated.

 At this point you have all the files you need to generate your own custom DDR design.